open-strategy-partners/sprint-guide/brilliant-sprints.md

 ### Three ways to make it easier for newcomers to contribute

-**Helping new contributors get set up makes a huge impact -** [Researchers have found](https://www.drud.com/removing-the-biggest-barrier-to-contribution/) that the biggest barrier to open source code contribution is getting a local environment set up.
+**Helping new contributors get set up makes a huge impact -** The biggest barrier to open source code contribution is getting a local environment set up.
 Newcomers who spend a long time getting set up find it frustrating and demotivating.
-We’re helping sprint organizers resolve that with DDEV-Local, which provides a repeatable, quick and easy-to-install development environment.
-Check out [how to install DDEV](https://ddev.readthedocs.io/en/latest/#installation) and install the CMS of your choice (currently Drupal 7, Drupal 8, TYPO3 CMS, Backdrop CMS, and Wordpress) and please [sign up for our newsletter](http://eepurl.com/dlqkUD) to keep up-to-date with the latest developments around DDEV.

 **Show them where they can help -** When preparing for your sprint, project leads should collect issues that need addressing for each project.
 To make it easier for people to find places they can share their expertise and enthusiasm, one recommendation is to group the issues by type of work, or expertise needed.
 Mozilla’s advice for newcomers on participation basics recommends that new people should "find a project you’re interested in."
 How are your participants going to do that?
 See how [Mozilla’s Global Sprint Days](http://mzl.la/global-sprint) are [organised by project](https://foundation.mozilla.org/projects/) for some ideas.